impshum/blurg/contents/partials/index.md

 ### Install Instructions

 1. Fork the Blurg repository from Github: <https://github.com/impshum/blurg>
+2. Change the description and website of your forked repo to your website title and url (more info below).
-2. Edit the config file with your details (`/config.php`).
+3. Edit the config file with your details (`/config.php`).
-3. Download the source code of your fork and upload to your server.
+4. Download the source code of your fork and upload to your server.
-4. Edit the partials in `/contents/partials/header.md` and `/contents/partials/index.md`.
+5. Edit the partials in `/contents/partials/header.md` and `/contents/partials/index.md`.
-4. Edit/create the pages `/contents/`.
+6. Edit/create the pages `/contents/`.
-5. Start pushing to your repository.
+7. Start pushing to your repository.

 * * *